boschresearch/assets2036py/CONTRIBUTING.md

 If you are a developer who is authorized to contribute to UUV Simulator on behalf of your employer, then please use your corporate email address in the Signed-off-by tag.
-Otherwise please use a personal email address.
+Otherwise, please use a personal email address.

 ## Maintain Copyright holder / Contributor list